Dewalt-arch/pimpmykali/README.md

     This is the default as root was disabled there is not anything in /root

-  - A second screen and prompt was added to the Enable Root Login function This prompts the user to copy everything from /home/kali to /root
+  - A second screen and prompt was added to the Enable Root Login function and prompts the user to copy everything from /home/kali to /root
     - Y selection will copy all of /home/kali to /root
     - N selection will skip the copy and end this function
   - No file-checking will be preformed